culebron/erde/README.md

 # Erde: hiking GIS library

-Nomadic GIS toolset.
-This is a tool to make minimum-boilerplate GIS processing scripts.
+This is a toolset to make minimum-boilerplate GIS processing scripts.
 It also contains some commonly used tools.

 ## Features